DannyBen/madness/sample/README.md

 in this folder.

-THis README file itself will not be shown by Madness, since there is also an `index.md` in the same folder, which takes precedence.
+This README file itself will not be shown by Madness, since there is also an `index.md` in the same folder, which takes precedence.